White Sox vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- The White Sox have played as the underdog in eight of their past 10 games and have gone 2-6 in those contests.
+- In eight games as the underdog over the last 10 matchups, the White Sox have a record of 2-6.

-- In their previous 10 games with a total, the White Sox and their opponents have combined to exceed the over/under on six occasions.
+- In their last 10 games with an over/under, the White Sox and their opponents have combined to eclipse the total seven times.

-- The previous 10 White Sox contests have not had a runline posted by oddsmakers.
-Chicago and its opponent have topped the over/under in three consecutive games, with the average total established by sportsbooks being 11.8.
+- The White Sox's previous 10 games have not had a runline posted by bookmakers.
+In four straight games, Chicago and its opponent have finished above the over/under, with the average total established by sportsbooks being 11 runs.

 White Sox Betting Records & Stats

-- Chicago and its opponents have gone over the total this season in 55 of its 123 opportunities.
+- Games involving Chicago have gone over the total set by oddsmakers in 56 of 124 chances this season.

-- The White Sox have an against the spread record of 7-6-0 in 13 games with a line this season.
+- In 13 games with a line this season, the White Sox have a mark of 7-6-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!